-A mail merge can be invaluable saving you time for having to send or print numerous documents but only slightly changing a few attributes.
+A mail merge can invaluably save you time from having to send or print numerous documents while only slightly changing a few attributes.

 A mail merge is used to batch-process numerous personalized documents such as letters, envelops, labels and emails in one go.

-For example, an organization wants to send donation request letters to its members, but as we know some organizations have thousands of members, which means without a merge process formatting thousands of letters individually.
-Using a mail merge you only have to write and format one letter paired with a spreadsheet of data, and viola you have thousands of letters completed for you.
+For example, an organization may want to send donation request letters to its members.
+As we know, some organizations have thousands of members, which means without a merge process one would need to format thousands of letters individually.
+Using a mail merge, you only need to write and format one letter paired with a spreadsheet of data, and viola!
+You have thousands of letters completed for you.

-Prepare the sample letter in Word.
+Prepare the sample letter in Microsoft Word.
 It is helpful to have everything written and formatted prior to beginning the merge.
-Once complete save it.
+Once complete, save it.

-Create an excel sheet, with details of mail recipient and save it.
-It is helpful to have all the data separated out into various columns, such as title, first name, last name, address 1, address 2, city, state, zip, and any other attributes you want to include in the letter.
+Create an Excel sheet with details of mail recipients and save it.
+It is helpful to have all the data separated into various columns, such as title, first name, last name, address 1, address 2, city, state, zip, and any other attributes you want to include in the letter.
 It is also easier to make sure that the text in the sheet is formatted how you want it to appear in the letter as far as capitalization and spacing.
-Spacing is especially important because if you have a few spaces after a first name that will be carried over into the merge.
-It is best to resolve these type of issues in the spreadsheet before merging.
+Spacing is especially important because, if you have a few spaces after a first name, they will be carried over into the merge.
+It is best to resolve these types of issues in the spreadsheet before merging.

-Start the step-by-step mail merge in Word.
-On the mailing tab, in the Start mail merge group, choose start mail merge, and then choose Step-by-Step Mail Merge Wizard.
+Start the step-by-step mail merge process in Word.
+On the mailing tab, in the Start Mail Merge group, choose Start Mail Merge, and then choose Step-by-Step Mail Merge Wizard.

-Choose use the current documents and then choose Next: Select recipients.
+Choose Use the current document, and then choose Next: Select recipients.

 Choose Next: Complete the merge, and choose Print Documents or send E-mail messages.

-Before printing and mailing for distribution it is recommended that you check 10% of the population on the spreadsheet against the merged letters to be sure nothing shifted causing incorrect info to be input.
+Before printing and mailing for distribution it is recommended that you check 10 percent of the population on the spreadsheet against the merged letters to be sure nothing shifted causing incorrect info to be input.

 Written by Usman Ali